Portrait of a Man with a Glove

-Portrait of a Man with a Glove or Portrait of a Man Holding a Glove is a 1640 painting by Frans Hals.
-The subject of the painting is unknown but believed to be a physician partially due to the painting previously having been called Portrait of a Doctor.
+Portrait of a Man with a Glove or Portrait of a Man Holding a Glove is a 1640 oil-on-canvas painting by the Dutch artist Frans Hals.
+The subject of the painting is unknown but believed to be a physician, partially owing to the painting previously having been called Portrait of a Doctor.
 The portrait demonstrates Hals' "rapid spontaneous manner of painting".
 It was acquired in 1764 by the Hermitage Museum in Russia.
 It was previously owned by Frederick the Great, who sent it to Catherine the Great as part of a batch of paintings in lieu of paying off several debts to Russia.